justice-doesdev/snowflake-data-engineering-portfolio/docs/faq.md

 No. The Snowflake examples use synthetic object names, generic fields, example thresholds, and public-safe scenarios.
 They preserve engineering patterns, not private implementations.

+## Are the recent-work case studies based on actual Snowflake activity?

+Yes, at the level of engineering patterns.
+Read-only account metadata was used to verify that the recent work involved a broad revenue access layer, a large task estate with multiple run outcomes, governance and security administration, federation, BI writeback, and AI-related enablement.
+The published narratives and SQL were then written from scratch with synthetic names.
+They do not expose the original SQL, systems, identities, task names, schedules, object counts, dates, or business data.

 ## Which project should I review first?

 For working Python, begin with [ANI Mystique](https://github.com/justice-doesdev/ani-mystique-demo).
 For platform engineering, start with [ETL Job Hardening](../guide-snowflake-etl-job-hardening/).
 For operations and governance, start with [Cost Observability](../guide-snowflake-cost-observability/) or [Data Quality Reconciliation](../guide-data-quality-reconciliation/).